ericgolftourney/StoreLocatorPlus/readme.txt

 * Wrap tag output in info bubble in div and span with tags.
 ** Make it easier to "iconify" the tags with CSS.
+* Add more help to the starting image setting.

 = 3.7.1 (Early November 2012) =